Or contact us online and we will quickly respond to you:

 Go to Facebook’s “Create a Page” section: Here, you’ll find six different category options.
 You’ll want to select “Local Business or Place.”
 You’ll then see a short popup that you’ll fill out, which will ask for your business name, category, address, and phone number.
 Once you do this, you can click the get started button and dive into the good stuff.

 Preferred audience: This is absolutely one of the most important things that you’ll do when creating your page.
 Facebook has a “Preferred Page Audience” tab that allows you to input information about your ideal audience.
+Creating a custom audience in Facebook is a key step in reaching the right potential customers.
 This will allow Facebook to ensure that the right people see your page, which will ultimately allow you to accrue positive interactions.

 Call to action button: Facebook gives businesses the option to display a call to action button, and we highly encourage you to take advantage of this feature.
 Button options include a Contact Us button, a Learn More button, and a Shop Now option—among others.
 You can edit this button by hovering over it when logged into your page and then inputting the link to your preferred landing page.